Dome Karukoski: Reception

 Karukoski's films have been well-received both at the box office and by film critics.
 After Beauty and the Bastard was released in Finland, Markus Määttänen, one of the most respected film critics in Finland called Karukoski "The savior of Finnish cinema".

 In Finland Karukoski is a household name being a regular guest in radio and TV talk shows.

 He caused a small stir at the Finnish Film Awards in 2009 when he kissed the prime minister of Finland on the cheek when receiving the Audience Award for Home of the Dark Butterflies.
 His comment during the aftermath was: "People in Finland should kiss more".

 In 2009, Karukoski was invited by the President of Finland Tarja Halonen to attend Finland's Independence Day Reception at the Presidential Palace.
 The President invites artists, athletes, academics and public figures who are highly acclaimed in their profession and invitations are regarded as a great honour.

 In 2013, the U.S. magazine Variety named Karukoski in its list of 10 Directors to Watch.
 This was the first time a Finnish director was included on the list, which covers the whole world.

 Karukoski is the only Finnish director to win the main award in all of the National Finnish Film Awards: Jussi Award for Best Film Lapland Odyssey in 2011, Venla Award for Best TV series with Suojelijat and The Golden Peak Award for the Best TV commercial in 2011 with MTV3 MAX : Man's road.

 Personal life

 Karukoski has been very open in public about his childhood when he was bullied in school between the ages 7 and 14.
 The bullying started after he moved from Cyprus to Finland.
 Because of his experiences he has taken part of numerous events and projects that are against bullying in schools.

-In 2013, Karukoski married his long-time partner Nadia.
-Their son, Oliver, was born in 2014.
+In 2013, Karukoski married his long-time partner Nadia and they have two children: Oliver and Isabel.
+In 2023 in a radio interview for the Finnish YLE, Karukoski revealed that the couple divorced.

 Karukoski was born in Nicosia, Cyprus.
 His mother is the Finnish-Swedish journalist Ritva Karukoski.
-He moved to Finland from Cyprus with his mother when he was 5 years old.The father of Karukoski was American actor George Dickerson (1933-2015), who appeared for example in David Lynch’s Blue Velvet, where he played Detective Williams.
+He moved to Finland from Cyprus with his mother when he was 5 years old.
+The father of Karukoski was American actor George Dickerson (1933-2015), who appeared for example in David Lynch’s Blue Velvet, where he played Detective Williams.
 Karukoski met his father the first time when he was 14 years old.